Spatial Computing is redefining how we interact with technology and growing your expertise now will position you for success in the years to come.

 None.
 The definitions have slight variants but all three terms can be used interchangeably to describe AR/VR technologies:

-- Extended Reality (XR): The technical term that encompasses Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR).
+Extended Reality (XR): A technical term that encompasses Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR).

-- Immersive Technologies: A set of technologies that seamlessly integrate digital content with the physical environment to create an immersive experience.
+Immersive Technologies: A set of technologies that integrate digital content with the physical environment to create an immersive experience.

 For practical purposes, these three terms are synonyms to describe AR/VR technologies.